ibm-cloud-docs/virtual-servers/vsi_managing_password.md

 ---

-# Managing usernames and passwords for a device
+# Viewing and managing usernames and passwords for a device
 {: #view-update-user-name-password-for-device}

 From the device details page, you can view existing usernames and passwords on a device and update them to new values.